ThomasDelaney/TapIn/README.md

 * Employer Mode
   * Main Area for Employer where they can see who is checked in for current day, Add new Employees or add Schedules for current Employees
 * Employee Mode
-  * Main Are for Employee where they can select a week to view their Schedule for that week (allows up to 4 weeks including current week)
+  * Main Area for Employee where they get some of their details displayed and have the option to select a week from the spinner  to view their Schedule for that week (allows up to 4 weeks including current week)
 * Hub Mode
   * Allows Employee to Clock in/out using NFC Card